The RCC Board

 She is grateful for a lifetime of musical experiences - from school and church choirs and ensembles to The Central Oregon Mastersingers and the Central Oregon Harmonettes, an “Andrews Sisters style” trio.
 Sherie has been involved with many local music theater organizations over the past 30 years, performing on stage in Broadway musicals, operas, and in dinner theater productions.

 Sherie retired from a career in Elementary Education but continues to teach part time with Grace Academy, a hybrid program that supports homeschool students.
-She loves spending time with her daughter Kimmie, son-in-law Nate, and grandson Liam and, of course, singing with the Redmond Community Choir!
+She loves spending time with her daughter Kimmie, and grandson Liam and, of course, singing with the Redmond Community Choir!

 Jon Voskuil, Board Member